Gryogor/ar-interface-demo/README.md

 # rybalskii-incom-2024-replication-package

-All the code to replace the submission to INCOM 2024 conference.
+All the code to replicate the submission to INCOM 2024 conference.

 ![Demo of the running project](demo.gif)